The Role of Task Language and Task Location in Query Execution

 How Task Language and Location Interact

 Modern data platforms often integrate multiple languages and locations to streamline workflows.
-That said, tools like Apache Spark or Google BigQuery allow users to write queries in SQL or Python while executing them across distributed systems.
+Also, tools like Apache Spark or Google BigQuery allow users to write queries in SQL or Python while executing them across distributed systems.
 This flexibility enables organizations to tailor their approach based on specific needs, such as processing speed, data volume, or team expertise.

 Best Practices for Optimizing Task Language and Location